sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/1000 - senseml-reference-introduction.md

  Use SenseML to write "configs" (collection of queries) to extract structured data from documents, for example, auto insurance quotes, home inspection reports, or your custom documents.

-For more information about choosing whether to author configs in either SenseML or Sensible Instruct, see [Choosing an extraction approach](doc:author).

 See the following pages for reference documentation for the SenseML query language: